fossabot/GiG.Core/docs/GiG.Core.DistributedTracing.Web.md

 ﻿# GiG.Core.DistributedTracing.Web

-This Library provides an API to register Distributed Tracing for an application.
+This Library provides an API to register Distributed Tracing for a web application.

 ## Basic Usage